mcwang-neu/mcwang-neu.github.io/_pages/about.md

   - /about.html
 ---

-Mingcan Wang received theBSdegree in information and computing science from [Nanjing University of information Science and Technology (NUIST)](https://en.nuist.edu.cn/main.htm), China.
-And he is currently working towards the MSc degree with the School of Computer Science and Engineering, [Northeastern University](https://english.neu.edu.cn/), China.
+Mingcan Wang received theBSdegree in information and computing science from [*Nanjing University of information Science and Technology (NUIST)*, China](https://en.nuist.edu.cn/main.htm), China.
+And he is currently working towards the MSc degree with the School of Computer Science and Engineering, [*Northeastern University*, China](https://english.neu.edu.cn/).
 His research interests includegene regulatory network and bioinformatics.

 A data-driven personal website
 ======